jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/scope/roots.md

 When you click Proceed,
 the secret is made accessible
-to our hackers on the ASM.
+to our hackers on the ARM.
 You can also delete or edit
 all the secrets you add by
 clicking on the